What broadband speed do I need UK broadband guide cover image.

 In one minute

-• Buying the fastest package without matching it to actual usage.
+- Watch outs: Buying the fastest package without checking actual usage needs.

 Key facts